Tyrrrz/YoutubeExplode/Readme.md

 #### Retrieving channel metadata

-You can get metadata associated with a YouTube channel by calling `Channels.GetAsync(...)` method:
+You can get the metadata associated with a YouTube channel by calling `Channels.GetAsync(...)` method:

 ```csharp
 using YoutubeExplode;